Wild Sockeye Smoked Salmon

-Share the legendary flavor of the Pacific Northwest: since 1957 the highly prized wild Sockeye Smoked salmon has been the flagship of the SeaBear line.
-We start with wild salmon, and fillet each different sized portion by hand.
-Distinctive in its rich red color, robust flavor, and succulent tender flakes, our traditional alder smoked Sockeye salmon offers the quintessential wild Northwest smoked salmon experience.
+Share the legendary flavor of the Pacific Northwest - Since 1957 the highly prized wild Sockeye Smoked salmon has been the flagship of the SeaBear line.
+We start with wild salmon, and fillet by hand.
+Distinctive in its rich red color, robust flavor, and succulent tender flakes, our traditional smoked Sockeye salmon offers the quintessential wild Northwest smoked salmon experience.

 "I've placed quite few orders with SeaBear and I have never been disappointed.
 Neither have the gift recipients!!
 I'll continue to use SeaBear for their excellent service and products."
 A Davis

 "... we love your products.
 I so appreciate that your ingredients are natural and that they are sustainable as well."
 J Wagner